KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 They do not push downward —
 they shine forward,
 until the light becomes clothed in matter,
-until the voice forgets its source.
+until the voice is veiled
+within embodied form.

 The soul in embodiment is not fallen —
 it is **cloaked**.